probablysubeditor69204/CrashManager/README.md

-# CrashManager
-Core-engine of my crashmanager addon for pterodacttyl
+Core engine of my CrashManager addon for the Pterodactyl panel not the best, but works fine.